 Is engineering dangerous?
-In most instances not, but it can be.
-My near-death experience made me reflect on the sacrifice of many past engineers.
+In most instances no. But my near-death experience made me reflect on the sacrifices made by engineers before me.

 The dangerous engineering project